gohilumesh/F-E/README.md

   // Use the array reduce function with form elements. const formToJSON = elements => [].reduce.call(elements, (data, element) => {
     data[element.name] = element.value;
+    //check for multi checkbox and multi select return data;
   }, {});

   // pass the elements to above method, to get values